Comparison

 Built for Leagues, Not Just Tournaments

-Most tools (like Challonge or topdeck.gg) are built to handle an event that starts at 10 AM and finishes at 6 PM.
+Most tools are built to handle an event that starts at 10 AM and finishes at 6 PM.
 MTG Super League is built for a season.
 It understands that you play over weeks, that players drop in and out, and that decks evolve.
-You can run weekly Swiss rounds, track long-term player ELO, and seamlessly cut your season into a final Top-Cut playoff bracket.
+You can run weekly Swiss rounds, track long-term player ELO, and seamlessly cut your season into a final Top-Cut playoff bracket - all without touching a spreadsheet.

 The Anti-Burnout Tool